Home Cymbalta Lawsuits

 California Cymbalta Trials

-About 35 individual and multi-plaintiff cases have been filed in California state court.
+About 35 individual and multi-plaintiff cases were filed in California state court.
 Many of the cases have been consolidated in a California Judicial Council Coordination Proceeding in Los Angeles.
 The first individual product liability cases went to trial in August 2015 and resulted in verdicts in favor of Eli Lilly.
 Two of the plaintiffs filed notices of appeal.

 Herrera v.
 Eli Lilly & Co.